CMSWire's Guide to CES Las Vegas 2023

-Editor's Note: We will be updating this article as new information news and announcements from CES are released.

-Content Updated 1/4/2023: The Consumer Technology Association's global tech event, CES, formerly known as the Consumer Electronics Show, opens Thursday, Jan.
+The Consumer Technology Association's global tech event, CES, formerly known as the Consumer Electronics Show, opens Thursday, Jan.
 5 in Las Vegas and runs through Sunday, Jan.
 8. The show promises to be over 70% larger than CES 2022, with over 3,100 exhibitors representing 173 countries, territories and regions, and a show floor that is over 2 million square feet.

 This year CES has a theme: how technology is addressing the world's biggest challenges.
 CMSWire is going to tell you what you can expect this year, and we will keep you up to date with the latest and greatest technology announcements from CES